vigneshavm/Interview-questions/React.md

   - React batches updates together to minimize DOM manipulations.
   - React calculates the **minimum set of changes** needed and applies them using efficient DOM operations.

+**Reconciliation Process Internally**

+- React builds Fiber trees (virtual DOM) for both old and new renders.
+- It walks both trees together, comparing nodes by type and key.
+- If the node type is the same → props are updated.
+- If different → old node is deleted, new is mounted.
+- It tracks all changes in an effect list, then commits them to the real DOM.

 ---

 ## React Portals